jiajia20/ABM_for_emotion/README.md

 # ABM_for_emotion
-Agent base modeling for emotional radicalization on social media.
+This is the source code for using agent base modeling for emotional radicalization on social media.
 Admitted in the poster session for NetSci 2020 conference

+The file consiste of a docker file for all necessary enviorments, and